kian-0/IntroToDatabases/README.txt

 Source code of the database system.
 Updated ER/EER diagrams and relational schemas.
 10-minute demonstration during class-time (scheduled during the final two weeks of the classes).
-Text document detailing the contributions of each team member towards the deliverables.